 Improve Your Shipping Operations with Transportify

 If you’re looking for a way to improve your delivery operations, consider hiring a service like Transportify.
-We offer a wide range of delivery services, including Whole vehicle (FTL), Partial load (LTL), and Interisland shipping.
+We offer a wide range of delivery services, including Whole vehicle (FTL), Send Cargo (LTL), and Interisland shipping.

 We also have a wide range of delivery vehicles, including a van, closed van truck, and FWD truck.
 This allows you to choose the right delivery option for your needs.

 Contact us today if you’re interested in learning more about our delivery services.
 We’ll be happy to answer any questions you have.

 What is a delivery performance KPI?